Collection Development Policy

-The ultimate responsibility for selection of library materials rests with the library director who operates within the framework of the policies determined by the Boulder Junction Public Library Board of Trustees.
-This responsibility may be shared with other members of the library staff; however the director has the final authority over selection.
+The ultimate responsibility for selection of library materials rests with the Library Director who operates within the framework of the policies determined by the Boulder Junction Public Library Board of Trustees.
+This responsibility may be shared with other members of the library staff; however, the Library Director has the final authority over selection.

-The director will consider the following criteria during selection process:
+The Library Director will consider the following criteria during selection process:

 1. Individual merit of each item